nihalmorshed/TF-IDF-Model-from-Scratch/README.md

 ## Project Overview

 In this project, I have demonstrated how to build a TF-IDF model from the ground up.
-This includes steps for data preprocessing, tokenization, creating word to index mapping as well as reverse mapping and the computation of TF-IDF scores.
+This includes steps for data preprocessing, tokenization, creating word-to-index mapping as well as reverse mapping, and the computation of TF-IDF scores.
 The project is implemented in a Jupyter Notebook, making it easy to follow along and understand each step of the process.

 ## Dataset